shuozhixu/FYRE2024/README.md

 The third plot uses all data based on the eleven potentials (i.e., from Cu1 to Cu34).
 In this plot, let the _x_ axis be the void size, the _y_ axis be the mean surface energy among {100}, {110}, and {111} planes, and the _z_ axis be the yield strength.
 There should be 352 data points in total.

-Train one ML model for each plot.
-Use the _x_ and _y_ axes data as the input and the _z_ axis as the output.

-Alternatively, we may create _N_ combinatorial parameters that involve ISFE, USFE, and/or mean surface energy, e.g., the ratio of ISFE to USFE (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or the difference between USFE and mean surface energy.
-Train _N_ ML models where each parameter and void size are used as the input while the yield strength as the output.
+Alternatively, we may create _N_ combinatorial parameters that involve ISFE, USFE, and/or mean surface energy, e.g., the ratio of ISFE to USFE (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or the difference between USFE and mean surface energy, and then use each of them as the _y_ axis in third plot.

-Based on all those ML models, let's try to answer the following two scientific questions:
+Based on all those data, let's try to answer the following three scientific questions using ML:

 - Which one, among ISFE, USFE, and mean surface energy, is the most important in controlling the yield strength?
-- Which combinatorial parameter (among the _N_ parameters) can be used to best predict the yield strength?
+- Additionally, is there a combinatorial parameter that can best correlate with the yield strength?
+- How does the yield strength scale with the ISFE, USFE, mean surface energy, and/or the combinatorial parameter?
+For example, quadratically or cubically?

-## References
+## Reference

 If you use any files from this GitHub repository, please cite

 - Shuozhi Xu, Yanqing Su, Dengke Chen, Longlei Li, [Plastic deformation of Cu single crystals containing an elliptic cylindrical void](http://dx.doi.org/10.1016/j.matlet.2017.02.005), Mater.
 Lett.
 193 (2017) 283--287
-- Yanqing Su, Shuozhi Xu, [On the role of initial void geometry in plastic deformation of metallic thin films: A molecular dynamics study](http://dx.doi.org/10.1016/j.msea.2016.09.091), Mater.
-Sci.
-Eng.
-A 678 (2016) 153--164